Mental Health Awareness in Chinese Schools

 For instance, between 10 to 20% of children with ADHD are at risk of developing severe symptoms later on, such as underdeveloped speech, defiance, and anxiety, according to China’s National Health Commission.

-For instance, studies across China have picked up increases in suicide attempts among children and adolescents aged 9 to 18.
-One study even found that 2.7% of adolescents in China had attempted suicide at least once.
-With that said, these are the 3 most influential factors causing mental health problems among Chinese students:
+For instance, studies have picked up increases in suicide attempts among children and adolescents aged 9 to 18 in China.
+One study found that 2.7% of adolescents in China had attempted suicide at least once.
+There are 3 influential factors causing mental health problems among Chinese students:

 Chinese parents are known to be pragmatic.
 They are results-driven individuals, focused on achieving tangible goals for their children.
 While this can be a beneficial style of parenting, it often leaves the mental wellbeing of children out of the picture.